binpash/hs/README.md

 - `unix50` takes <1 minute
 - `web-index` takes 2 minutes

+It is also worth noting that `bio` and `max-temp`'s setup script takes a long time as well due to the need of downloading large files and process them.

 ## Original `hs` README
 The project's top-level directory contains the following: